-/s/ Donald E. Graham

-DONALD E. GRAHAM CHAIRMAN
+/s/ Donald E. Graham ------DONALD E. GRAHAM CHAIRMAN

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS/MAY 13, 2004
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS/MAY 12, 2005

-The Annual Meeting of Stockholders of The Washington Post Company will be held in the Community Meeting Room, The Washington Post Building, 1150 15th Street, N.W., Washington, D.C., 20071 on Thursday, May 13, 2004, at 8:00 a.m., Eastern Daylight Saving Time, for the following purposes:
+The Annual Meeting of Stockholders of The Washington Post Company will be held in the Community Meeting Room, The Washington Post Building, 1150 15th Street, N.W., Washington, D.C., 20071 on Thursday, May 12, 2005, at 8:00 a.m., Eastern Daylight Saving Time, for the following purposes:

-- To elect Directors for the ensuing year, as more fully described in the accompanying Proxy Statement. - To transact such other business as may properly come before the meeting or any adjournment thereof.
+- To elect Directors for the ensuing year, as more fully described in the accompanying Proxy Statement. - To consider and act upon the reservation of additional shares of Class B Common Stock that may be awarded as restricted stock in the future under the Company's Incentive Compensation Plan. - To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 15, 2004, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on March 14, 2005, as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.

 It is important that your shares be represented and voted at the meeting, and you should therefore sign and return your Proxy at your earliest convenience.
 You may also vote your shares by telephone or on the internet.
 If you choose to vote your shares by telephone or on the internet, please follow the instructions on the enclosed Proxy.
 You may revoke your Proxy at any time before it has been voted at the Annual Meeting.
-You may vote in person at the Annual Meeting even if you returned a Proxy, provided that you first revoke your Proxy
+You may vote in person at the Annual Meeting even if you returned a Proxy, provided that you first revoke your Proxy.